TaylanUB/scheme-bytestructures/README.md

 index (a symbol), and returns the accumulated offset and the descriptor of the field with the requested index.

-The `bytevector-constructor-helper' is similar to the ref helper, but the index it takes is always positional (non-negative exact integer).
+The `bytevector-constructor-helper` is similar to the ref helper, but the index it takes is always positional (non-negative exact integer).
 The constructor helper for the struct type, for example, simply skips over that many fields, instead of seeking for the correct field.
 This